NeighborhoodCoding/PyVideoComm/README.md

-# Python Video Comm (PyVC)
+# Python Video Communication (PyVC)
 ![Python Video Comm image](example.gif "Python Video Comm on the PC")

 PyVideoComm is basic start code that makes sending and receiving video in two programs very easy by Python.
+You can transfer video files very easily.

 ## Overview
 PyVideoComm consists of two files: